 The reviewer in the video above cooked chips / fries in the bottom first, then removed them from the pan, inserted the grill basket, and then cooked the fish on the grill for 20 minutes.
 Which of course raises the question, weren’t the chips / fries stone cold afterward; couldn’t they just be left in the bowl below to stay hot (as you can in the Actifry 2 in 1) or would the pass through nature of the mesh basket allow too much hot air to pass through and overcook the chips / fries?

-Here is a good written review of the Actifry Snacking.
-The reviewers main complaint is the same that many people have of the Actifry Classic: the timer doesn’t stop cooking, and is barely audible.
+The main complaint about this model is the same that many people have of the Actifry Classic: the timer doesn’t stop cooking, and is barely audible.

 My advice about the Actifry Snacking Model